gahtan-syarif/dailygitcommands/README.md

 - `git reset --hard` — reset to last local commit
 - `git reset --hard @{u}` — reset to last remote commit
 - `git reset --hard <commit-hash>` — reset to a specific commit
-- `git revert <commit-hash>` — create a new commit that undoes a previous specified commit
+- `git revert <commit-hash>` — create a new commit that undoes a specified commit
+- `git revert -m 1 <commit-hash>` — same as above but specifically for merge commits
 - `git revert --abort` — aborts revert if there's a conflict
 - `git clean -fd` — remove untracked files and directories
 - `git clean -fdx` — same as above but also removes gitignored files (be careful)